EdenMrz/elbaf/README.md

 # ELBAF
-**elbaf** is command line tool for compressing/decompressing files.
+**elbaf** is a command line tool for compressing/decompressing files.
 It currently uses Huffman encoding as its compression algorithm - other algorithms will be implemented in the future.

 Usage:
 ```